-In order to provide a spatial analysis of surface deformation through time, a time-series of very high resolution datasets of the Schimbrig area is necessary.
+In order to provide a spatial analysis of surface deformation through time, a time series of very high-resolution datasets of the Schimbrig area is necessary.
 Given the high geomorphic activity in the area (Schwab et al., 2008), yearly surveys were planned to accurately capture earthflow movements at high temporal resolution.
-Three image acquisition campaigns were organised in October 2013, June 2014 and October 2015.
+Three image acquisition campaigns were organized in October 2013, June 2014, and October 2015.
 Late summer and late spring periods were chosen in order to minimize the effects of vegetation growth.

 Image acquisition is done using a UAV platform, i.e. a custom Y6 multirotor with embedded DJI controllers.
-It is equipped with a stabilized camera mount, which compensates tilt and roll movements to maintain the fixed orientation of the camera.
-The used camera is a standard small format, i.e. 18.0 effective megapixels CMOS APS-C sensor, reflex camera (Canon EOS 550D).
-The lens is a fixed-focal-length lens (Canon EF 28mm f/2.8 IS USM), equipped with an optical image stabilizer and a high-speed autofocus motorization.
-The ground surface is surveyed both with nadir-oriented and with a 45°-tilted camera, as the inclusion of oblique images in the SfM algorithm has been shown to decrease systematic errors in topographic reconstruction and to better capture complex 3D structures (Clapuyt et al., 2016; James and Robson, 2014).
-Given a mean speed of 2 m/s to avoid motion blur induced by the UAV platform, the acquisition frequency is set at a rate of one image per two seconds in order to have a high overlap between consecutive images at ca. 60m above ground, i.e. above 70%, because high redundancy improves the performance of the SfM algorithm.
-Adjacent flight lines are separated by 15 meters, to maintain high lateral overlap of aerial images (Figure 2).
+It is equipped with a stabilized camera mount, which compensates for tilt and roll movements to maintain the fixed orientation of the camera.
+The used camera is a standard smallformat (i.e. 18.0 effective megapixel CMOS APS-C sensor) reflex camera (Canon EOS 550D).
+The lens is a fixed-focallength lens (Canon EF 28 mm f/2.8 IS USM), equipped with an optical image stabilizer and a high-speed autofocus motorization.
+The ground surface is surveyed both with nadiroriented and with a 45°-tilted camera, as the inclusion of oblique images in the SfM algorithm has been shown to decrease systematic errors in topographic reconstruction and to better capture complex 3-D structures (Clapuyt et al., 2016; James and Robson, 2014).
+Given a mean speed of $2 \,\mathrm{m \, s^{-1}}$ to avoid motion blur induced by the UAV platform, the acquisition frequency is set at a rate of one image per 2 s in order to have a high overlap between consecutive images at ca. 60 m above ground, i.e. above 70 %, because high redundancy improves the performance of the SfM algorithm.
+Adjacent flight lines are separated by 15 m to maintain high lateral overlap of aerial images (Fig. 2).
 Even though image acquisition has been performed in diverse light conditions depending on the hour of the day and cloud coverage during flights, the bottom line has always been to shoot in shutter speed priority mode and maintain a high value to avoid motion blur.
-Camera, flight and imaging parameters are summarized in Table 1 (O'Connor et al., 2017).
+Camera, flight, and imaging parameters are summarized in Table 1 (O'Connor et al., 2017).